Close Menu

 TREATMENT FOR ULCERATIVE COLITIS

-The treatment for ulcerative colitis centers around controlling inflammation.
-The goal is to ease your symptoms and heal your gut.
+The treatment for ulcerative colitis centers around controlling your symptoms and healing your gut.
 Medications are the main way to do this.
 Drugs lessen inflammation in the colon and keep the disease under control.
 Steroids might be given to you to quickly reduce inflammation.
-But steroids are not usually used for a long time because of negative side-effects.
+But steroids are not usually used for a long time because of negative side effects.

 Besides medication, making changes in your lifestyle can also help.
 This might involve changing your diet.
 For example, avoid foods that make your symptoms worse.
 Or, try to eat foods that are easier on your stomach.
 Finding ways to manage stress is also helpful.
-For example, do relaxation exercises or talk with a therapist.
+For example, if your symptoms are causing you to feel anxiety, then talk to a therapist.

 Surgery is also a treatment.
 About 1 in 5 ulcerative colitis patients require total colectomy.
 This is the surgical removal of the colon and rectum.
 Then, the lower end of the small intestine is made into a pouch that serves as a rectum.
-For most people, the surgery is successful in managing their symptoms.
+For most people, the surgery successfully manages their symptoms.

 MEETING LISTING 5.06 FOR ULCERATIVE COLITIS